Immaculate Heart of Mary Seminary: Escudo or escutcheon

-Scientia or Science is the possession of this, especially divine science, is the result of a continuous search for knowledge under the aid of divine guidance; Sanctitas or Holiness is a virtue that is a must for all, most especially for seminarians and God's ministers.
+Scientia or Science, especially divine science, is the result of a continuous search for knowledge under the aid of divine guidance; Sanctitas or Holiness is a virtue that is a must for all, most especially for seminarians and God's ministers.
 According to traditional theology, it is a habit of not being involved too much in worldly affairs, although in reality living in the world.
 It corresponds to the pursuit of knowledge.
 The more unworldly have attained a higher degree of science and sanctity.
 That is why St. Thomas Aquinas is called the "Angelic Doctor" because he attained the highest degree of these virtues.
 He is thereby honored by the Church and made the Patron of Catholic schools.

 The year 1950 represents the seminary's year of foundation by Bishop Julio Rosales of the Diocese of Tagbilaran.
 The circlets at the base of the monogram of Mary and at the bottom of the "escudo" is an abstract or idealistic representation of the Society of the Divine Word (Societas Verbum Divini) or SVD whose fathers managed the seminary for the first 10 years of its existence under the first set of professors with Rev. Alphonse M. Mildner, SVD as Rector, together with Fr.
 Simeon O. Valerio (ret.
 Bishop of Calapan, Or.
 Mindoro), Fr.
 Victor Drewes and Fr.
 Victor Tunkel.

 St. Joseph Vocation Society (SJVS)

 The St. Joseph Vocation Society or SJVS is a scholarship foundation of the Diocese of Tagbilaran and IHMS.
-It was established in 1960 by then Fr.
-Felix S. Zafra (now deceased) with the purpose of supporting poor but deserving seminarians.
+It was established in 1960 by Fr.
+Felix S. Zafra to support poor but deserving seminarians.
 Through the years, SJVS has sent many seminarians to the seminary who were ordained priests.
 Most of the Paring Bol-anon have received SJVS support.
 Funds come mainly from ordinary people through yearly house-to-house campaign by the seminarians.
 In 1989, SJVS launched a one-million-peso fund campaign.
 The Paring Bol-anon responded to the appeal.
 About two-thirds of the funds have been collected.
 In the United States, the proceeds of PB-USA Reunion dinners and concerts all go to the trust fund.
 Every year, the whole Paring Bol-anon offer masses for the intentions of SJVS benefactors and donors.